-The Hemlock Initiative is currently funded to work within the Finger Lakes region, but we are involved with hemlock conservation around the state, and are happy to provide information or connect organizations around New York.
-Our current projects are development of training materials for volunteer groups, establishing connections with Finger Lakes organizations and individuals with an interest in hemlock conservation, and organizing a hemlock prioritization workshop in 2016.
+The NYS Hemlock Initiative is based at Cornell University, and while our outreach focus is in the Finger Lakes region, we are involved with hemlock conservation throughout the state.
+Our current projects focus on developing training materials for volunteer groups, establishing connections with Finger Lakes organizations and individuals with an interest in hemlock conservation, and collaborating with New York’s Partnerships for Regional Invasive Species Management (PRISM) regions to outline priorities for hemlock conservation within and across regions.